-Today, we join Natural Heritage Education Specialist Dave Sproule for a chat about the ecological and cultural significance of the beaver, which became Canada’s official symbol in 1975.
+Today, we join Discovery and Marketing Specialist Dave Sproule for a chat about the ecological and cultural significance of the beaver, which became Canada’s official symbol in 1975.

-The biggest reason to celebrate the beaver, however, is that the beaver built Canada, shaping both its historical and ecological landscape.
+However, the biggest reason to celebrate the beaver is that it built Canada, shaping both its historical and ecological landscape.

 When French explorers learned that North America was home to plentiful beavers with thicker fur than those in Europe, they quickly set up trading posts and began a fur trade with the Indigenous people.

 Trade quickly became extremely competitive.
 Wars erupted over hunting territory, first in the mid-1600s between the Haudenosaunee (Iroquois) and Wendat (Huron), known as the “Beaver Wars.”
 A few decades later, trade-fuelled war broke out between the French and the English on the waters of Hudson Bay.

 And still, the demand for pelts kept growing.
 What was a practical item of clothing — a waterproof hat that kept your head and neck dry — also became a fashion accessory.